Updated on 2024-12-18 GMT+08:00

 • Before installing on-premises clusters, configure the mappings between the TCP listeners and TCP backend server groups for the external load balancer and ensure that the external load balancer is available.

 • The load balancer can route traffic from processes (such as the kubelet process) on all nodes (including master nodes) to three master nodes.
 In addition, the load balancer can automatically detect and stop routing traffic to unavailable processes, which improves service capabilities and availability.
-You can also use load balancers provided by other cloud vendors or related hardware devices or use Keepalived and HAproxy to provide HA for master nodes.
+You can also use load balancers provided by other cloud vendors or related hardware devices or use Keepalived and HAProxy to provide HA for master nodes.

 • Recommended configuration: Enable source IP transparency for the preceding listening ports and disable loop checking.
 If loop checking cannot be disabled separately, disable source IP transparency.
 To check whether loop checking exists, perform the following steps: